State of Rust 2026

 AWS: Rust as default for data-plane projects.
 At re:Invent, AWS engineers discussed significant performance improvements from Rust migrations.

 Linux Kernel: Rust "no longer experimental."
-At the December 2025 Maintainer Summit, developers concluded "the experiment is done, Rust is here to stay."
+At the December 2025 Maintainer Summit, developers concluded Rust's experimental phase ended; it's here to stay.

 Ubuntu: sudo-rs default in 25.10.
 Questing Quokka released with the memory-safe sudo replacement as default.